ClassiCube/ClassiCube/readme.txt

-ClassicalSharp is a custom Minecraft Classic client written in C#.
+ClassicalSharp is a custom MineCraft Classic client written in C#.
-It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.
+It is not affiliated with (or supported by) Mojang AB, MineCraft, or Microsoft in any way.

 You can get the latest binaries from github.com/UnknownShadow200/ClassicalSharp/releases

 === What ClassicalSharp is ===
-* Works with both Minecraft.net and ClassiCube.net
+* Works with both MineCraft.net and ClassiCube.net
 * Lightweight, minimal memory usage compared to standard client.
 * Should work with effectively all graphics cards that support OpenGL.

 It does not:
-* Work with 'modern/premium' Minecraft servers.
+* Work with 'modern/premium' MineCraft servers.
-* Provide singleplayer support.
+* Provide single-player support.

 === Requirements ===
-* ClassicalSharp requires the .NET Framework 2.0.
+* either A) The .NET Framework 2.0.
   (Windows Vista and later already have this built in)
-* Mono (I haven't tested though) should also work.
+* or B) In theory, Mono (I haven't tested though) should also work.

 === Instructions ===
 To use ClassicalSharp, you can either